 5 Inquire about their boarding options

 Leaving them in the house for a long time if you will travel is not an option.
 You may need to board them in a daycare that they have been into.
-Proper care and exercise must be given in the facility by playing and ensuring their meals on-time.
+Proper care and exercise must be given in the facility by playing and ensuring their meals are on time.
 Interacting with other dogs will free them from the stress of being away from home.
 Plus, their bodies will be given the stretch they need through the day by playing physical activities.

 There are times that you will have to leave your dog in the daycare for some important events or emergencies and even travels.
 Ask the doggy daycare if they have boarding options.
 It is easier for dogs to adjust to the place because they have stayed there.
 Being there during the day playing will make it comfortable for them to board.